Hausdorff dimension of caloric measure

 Theorem \ref{main}(ii) is inspired by a corresponding result for harmonic measure due to Bourgain.
 For any $n\geq 2$, define \emph{Bourgain's constant} $b_n\in[0,1]$ to be the largest number such that the upper Hausdorff dimension of harmonic measure is at most $n-b_n$ for every domain $\Omega\subset\RR^n$.
 We remark that to bound $b_n$ from above, one need only estimate the dimension of harmonic measure from below on a particular domain.
 By contrast, in order to bound $b_n$ from below, one must estimate the dimension of harmonic measure from above \emph{uniformly} on arbitrary domains.
-In \cite{Bourgain}, Bourgain did this\footnote{The paper by Bourgain contains an incorrect estimate, which leaves a gap in the original argument.
-We show how to complete the proof.
-See Remark \ref{fix-bourgain}.} and showed that $b_n>0$ for all $n\geq 3$.
+In \cite{Bourgain}, Bourgain did this and showed that $b_n>0$ for all $n\geq 3$.
 It is now known that $b_2=1$ by a deep theorem of Jones and Wolff \cite{Jones-Wolff} (also see Makarov \cite{Makarov} and Wolff \cite{Wolff-sigma}) and $b_n<1$ for all $n\geq 3$ by an incredible example of Wolff \cite{Wolff} (also see \cite{LVV}).
-However, the exact value of Bourgain's constant $b_n$ (let alone an explicit lower or upper bound on $b_3$) has not been determined.
-Bishop \cite{Bishop-questions} has conjectured that $b_n=1/(n-1)$, but there has been no progress to date.
+However, the exact value of Bourgain's constant $b_n$ has not been determined.
+Bishop \cite{Bishop-questions} has conjectured that $b_n=1/(n-1)$, but there has been only a little progress towards computing $b_n$ to date.
+A numerical experiment by Grebenkov \emph{et.~al} \cite{grebenkov-numerical-experiment} suggests $b_3\leq 0.995$ and the authors \cite{BG-decimals} recently proved that $b_3\geq 10^{-15}$.
 Additional results about the Hausdorff dimension of harmonic measure on special classes of domains can be found in \cite{wu-singularity,cantor-dim,kenigpreisstoro,Badger-nullsets,amt-example,azzam-corkscrews,azzam-dimension-drop}.